Cowlitz (sternwheeler)

 Cowlitz was a shallow-draft sternwheeler built for service on the Cowlitz River in southwestern Washington State.
 The vessel also served on the Columbia River.
-Cowlitz was in service from 1917 until September 1931, when, not far from The Dalles, Oregon, it sank in the Columbia river in a storm.
+Cowlitz was in service from 1917 until September 1931, when, not far from The Dalles, Oregon, it sank in the Columbia River in a storm.

 Construction

 Cowlitz was built at Portland, Oregon in 1917.
 Cowlitz was constructed by the Portland Shipbuilding Company for Milton Smith (1874–1951) doing business as the Columbia & Cowlitz River Transportation Company.

-During construction, there was a strike at the Portland Shipbuilding company 24 men walked off the job when the company manager, Charles Nelson, refused to reinstate an employee who had been recently discharged.
+During construction, there was a strike at the Portland Shipbuilding company 24 men walked off the job when the company manager, refused to reinstate an employee who had been recently discharged.
 There was talk that the men would also demand an increase of pay from $4 per day to $5 days per day.
 Marine carpenters were then in demand because of a boom in wooden shipping construction.

 Work on the vessel was completed by March 8, 1917, and on that date the steamer was issued an inspection certificate.